antonal01/Pizza-distribution-system/README.md

 Finally, when the distribution is over the thread releases a distributor.

 ###### Note:
- The word "releases" refers to the use of the broadcasting signal for the rest of the awaiting threads.The availability check is done using the corresponding mutex locks.
+ The word "releases" refers to the use of the broadcasting signal for the rest of the awaiting threads.
+ The availability check is done using the corresponding mutex locks.

 ## Usage
  The program accepts two parameters, the first parameter is the number of customers to